amirongit/notecode/algebra.md

 #### Calculation of slope using given points
 1. ordered pairs are labeled as (x1, y1), (x2, y2)
 2. the result is calculated by this formula: `m = (y2 - y1) / (x2 - x1)`
-- 'a' can't be zero in the equation & x2 can't be equal to x1 because of division by zero in the formula
+- 'a' can't be equal to 0 in the equation & x2 can't be equal to x1 because of division by 0 in the formula
 - 'm' can be thought of as 'rise' over 'run' & calculated visually (`points towards up / points towards right`)
 - a line with positive slope rises moving towards right ('y' increases when 'x' increases)
 - a line with negative slope falls moving towards right ('y' decreases when 'x' increases)